devloop0/shadow-lang/README.md

 - Spectre (and everything Spectre depends on)

 # Setup
-After you've got Spectre running (and on your path), setting up Shadow should be pretty simple, just:
+After you've got Spectre running (and on your `$PATH`), setting up Shadow should be pretty simple, just:
 ```
 $ git clone https://github.com/devloop0/shadow
 $ cd shadow/